aresrpg/aresrpg/CONTRIBUTING.md

 ## Code Style

-This codebase try to follow the [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming) Paradigm, if you don't know this paradigm you can still contribute.
+This codebase try to follow the [Declarative Programming](https://en.wikipedia.org/wiki/Declarative_programming) Paradigm, if you don't know this paradigm you can still contribute.
 Try to learn it while developing your contribution it's not required to be perfect.
 We will help you during the review to make it perfect :)